 Welcome to RIT!
 As an RIT faculty member at one of our international campuses you’re not just teaching a course, you are joining RIT’s community of teaching and learning excellence.
 You will play a fundamental role in the lives of RIT students!
-Our orientation program provided on this website will introduce you to critical information, resources and where to find support at RIT.
+The orientation materials provided on this website will introduce you to critical information, resources, and where to find support at RIT.
 Your international campus staff will have other important information and are available to answer any questions you might have about RIT's procedures and processes.
-We encourage you to review the materials below beginning with the message from our Associate Provost Lynn Wild at your convenience.
+We encourage you to review the materials below at your convenience.
 The materials have been designed to provide support throughout the academic year.
-If you have any questions, contact the Faculty Development Team at firstname.lastname@example.org.
+If you have any questions, contact the Faculty Development Team at email@example.com.

 Please click the arrow on the video below for a welcome message from Lynn Wild, Associate Provost for Faculty Development and The Wallace Center at RIT.